Quantum Field Theory

 This is a final exam which is the same for undergraduates and postgraduates.
 The assessment for this course is based only on this exam.

 The current course will be reflected in exams from May 2015 onwards.
 Earlier exams will contain some material no longer in the syllabus.
-However the structure of the 2015 exam will be the same as recent years.
+However, the structure of the 2015 exam will be the same as recent years.
 That is students will have to answer three out of four questions, each question marked out of 30.
+Note that the department's policy is to put out solutions for undergraduate exams only every three years.
+However much of the material is derived from the problem sheets so you should find most answers in their solutions.

 New Year test